NYCAviation: Airline news

-Editorials

-Articles are posted offering commentary on current aviation news, educational pieces on the airline industry, and entertaining stories from the experiences of longtime pilots, industry insiders and frequent business travelers.

 Community

 Forums

 NYCAviation's message boards allow its members to share plane spotting tips and photographs, discuss aviation industry news and events, and broader topics such as politics and humor.

 Members

 Through their extensive internet interactions, NYCAviation members have created a vibrant offline community as well.
 It is common for members to arrange plane spotting outings, special aircraft arrival gatherings and seasonal events.
 The recent addition of active Twitter and Facebook presences has also helped the community grow.

 Security and First Amendment issues

 The NYCA community is at the forefront of the debate between the requirements of counterterrorism efforts and the First Amendment rights of plane spotters in the wake of the September 11 attacks.
 The Spotter Blotter section of the site's message board encourages plane spotters to share their experiences with law enforcement, good and bad, when they are approached or questioned in the course of enjoying their hobby.